 STATE LIKE SLEEP

-(director/writer: Meredith Danluck; cinematographer: Christopher Blauvelt; editor: Curtiss Clayton; music: Jeff McIlwain, David Wingo; cast: Katherine Waterson (Katherine), Michael Huisman (Stefan Delvoe), Luke Evans (Emile), Michael Shannon (Edward), Mary Kay Place (Elaine), Julie Khaner (Anneke); Runtime: 104; MPAA Rating: NR; producers: Julia Lebedev, Angel Lopez, Eddie Vaisman; The Orchard; 2018)
+(director/writer: Meredith Danluck; cinematographer: Christopher Blauvelt; editor: Curtiss Clayton; music: Jeff McIlwain, David Wingo; cast: Katherine Waterson (Katherine), Michael Huisman (Stefan Delvoe), Luke Evans (Emile), Michael Shannon (Edward), Mary Kay Place (Elaine), Julie Khaner (Anneke); Runtime: 104; MPAA Rating: NR; producers: Julia Lebedev, Angel Lopez, Eddie Vaisman; The Orchard; 2018)”A wannabe noir film that turns out to be a listless dreamlike mystery thriller.”

 “A wannabe noir film that turns out to be a listless dreamlike mystery thriller.”